wp-plugins/wp-imageflow2/readme.txt

 Contributors: Bev Stofko
 Donate link: http://stofko.ca/wp-imageflow2-wordpress-plugin/
 Tested up to: 2.9.1
-Version: 1.1
+Version: 1.2.1
 Requires at least: 2.8.4
-Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow
+Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow, lightbox

-WordPress implementation of the picture gallery ImageFlow.
+WordPress implementation of the picture gallery ImageFlow with Lightbox effect.
 Uses either the built-in Wordpress gallery or an uploaded directory of images.
+Displays simple thumbnail list if Javascript is disabled.

 == Description ==

 With WP-ImageFlow2 you can display nice looking ImageFlow galleries within posts and pages.
+With version 1.2 you now have pretty Lightbox previews of images.

 There are two ways to insert such a gallery.

 1. Use the built-in Wordpress gallery.
-2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2=FOLDERNAME]
+2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2=SUBFOLDER]

-You may configure the background color, text color, container width and choose black or white for the scrollbar.
+You can configure the background color, text color, container width and choose black or white for the scrollbar.

 When using the built in Wordpress gallery, the photo title will be displayed below each image.
 When using a subfolder gallery, the image name will be displayed below each image.

+For a built-in gallery, the image may link to either the large size image or an external url.

 [Demo](http://www.stofko.ca/wp-imageflow2-wordpress-plugin/)